joshualu777/LLM-SpecDec/README.md

 ## Limitations
 Currently, I only support request of batch size as 1.
-Since this repo is built for demostration purpose, other optimizations, such as batching and parallelism, are not included which are essential for efficiency.
+Since this repo is built for demostration purpose, other optimizations, such as batching and parallelism, are not included which are essential for efficiency.# LLM-SpecDec